lisp-docs/cl-language-reference/docs/chap-7/h-g-generic-functions-and-methods/_h-g-g-c-standard-method-combination.md

-If only primary methods are used and if <ClLinks  term={"call-next-method"}><b>call-next-method</b></ClLinks> is not used, only the most specific method is invoked; that is, more specific methods shadow more general ones.
+If only primary methods are used and if <DictionaryLink  term={"call-next-method"}><b>call-next-method</b></DictionaryLink> is not used, only the most specific method is invoked; that is, more specific methods shadow more general ones.